Get the latest, first

 In the example below we leveraged another open-source project – ClamAV – in a PoC that adds support for node scanning.
 ClamAV is an open-source antivirus engine known for detecting and neutralizing a diverse range of malware, viruses, and cyber threats.
 It utilizes both signature-based and heuristic methods.

-We have created a custom signature database that is unique for Kubernetes and wanted to see if we can effectively detect malwares inside workloads.
+We have created a unique custom signature database for Kubernetes and wanted to see if we can detect malwares inside workloads.

 Here’s an example of how we use ClamAV to detect malware.
-In our proof of concept we added Kubernetes context to the results, based on the eBPF datastream, to easily enable further analysis of the threat.
+In our proof of concept, we added Kubernetes context to the results, based on the eBPF datastream, to enable further threat analysis easily.

 use ClamAV to detect malware